12 Conflict of Interest

 D. Special disclosure requirements for the President.

-1. The President is required to file a financial disclosure form within one (1) month of his/her initial appointment and annually thereafter in January.
+1. The President is required to file a financial disclosure statement within one (1) month of his/her initial appointment and annually thereafter in January.
 Disclosure of financial interests made pursuant to this provision notwithstanding, such disclosure does not eliminate the responsibility for making disclosures when specific conflict of interest situations arise.
 In such cases, the President must make an appropriate disclosure to the Office of the University Counsel.

 2. The President’s disclosure shall be in the form prescribed by, and submitted as directed by, the Tennessee Ethics Commission.